 Do I need an appointment?
 No. Just come to any of our sites during walk-in clinic hours, and you will see a therapist.
 Clinics are held every weekday in Minneapolis and at two locations in St. Paul.
 The hours and locations are listed on the left side of the website.
-(If you are coming to the Minneapolis location and need Spanish language services, an appointment is best.
+(If you/your client needs counseling in Spanish, an appointment is best.
 Please call 612 870-0565 x 2.)

 What is the best time to come during clinics?
 To minimize your waiting time, we recommend coming a few minutes before the clinic begins, or about half way through (an hour after clinic begins).
 Everyone is seen on a first-come-first-served basis.

 Do you provide counseling to couples and families?
 Yes, we provide services to individuals, couples and families.

 Do you provide counseling for children and teens?
 Children under 15 are seen with a parent or guardian.
 Teens 15 and up may come in on their own without parental permission.